mattermost/docs/source/deployment/mobile-app-deployment.rst

 Option 2 - Apple App Store & Google Play (less common):

 - To submit an app to the official app stores, you need to submit the app to Apple/Google for review
-- This is the same process Mattermost uses make the apps available for everyone.
+- This is the same process Mattermost uses make the apps available for everyone
 - This process is more common if you are looking to white label the app to remove Mattermost branding

 ******************************************************